 Where the audit and risk assurance committee considers there is evidence of ultra vires transactions, evidence of improper acts, or if there are other important matters that the committee wishes to raise, the chair of the audit and risk assurance committee should raise the matter at a full meeting of the board.
 The Department of Health and Social Care sponsor team, who routinely attend the committee, should also consider which matters require reporting back to the Department.

-It is the responsibility of the director of finance to ensure an adequate internal audit service is provided and the audit and risk assurance committee shall be involved in the selection process when/if an internal audit service provider is changed.
+It is the responsibility of the director of finance to ensure an adequate internal audit service is provided.
+The audit and risk assurance committee shall be involved in the selection process when/if an internal audit service provider is changed and must approve any change in internal audit provider and the appointment or dismissal of the head of internal audit.

 In line with their responsibilities, NICE’s chief executive and the director of finance shall monitor and ensure compliance with the Secretary of State’s directions on fraud, bribery and corruption.